 Wolves failed to gain promotion in 1995 and 1997 but reached their goal in 2003 after beating Sheffield United 3-0 in the Championship Play-off final, ending a 19-year absence from the top flight.

 However, in Wolves style, they were relegated the season after.
-Glenn Hoddle failed to return Wolves back to the top, but Wolves were rebuilt by legendary manager Mick McCarthy.
+Glenn Hoddle failed to return Wolves back to the top, but the club were rebuilt by manager Mick McCarthy.

 Under new management and new ownership, with Hayward having sold the club to Steve Morgan in 2007, Wolves returned to the Premier League once more as 2008/09 Championship winners.